$162,938Average Value$113Average Price per Sq Ft31Homes For Sale

 Upstate education at Oswego’s public schools

-Grade schoolers in the Oswego area attend schools in the Oswego City School District, which garners a C-plus rating from Niche.
+Grade schoolers in the Oswego area attend schools in the Oswego City School District.
 Kids attend Riley Elementary School from kindergarten through the sixth grade.
-The school earns a B-minus rating from Niche.
+The school earned a B-minus rating with users on Niche.
 Seventh and eighth-grade students attend the C-ranked Oswego Middle School.
 Oswego High School’s music and band department offers seven ensembles for students of multiple skill levels to join, as well as associated choral and drama programs with shows throughout the year.
 The school holds a B-minus grade on Niche.
+Looking over the waterfront on the west side of town, SUNY Oswego students can choose from more than 70 undergraduate majors, and the university holds a B ranking with Niche users.

 Oswego High School on Lake Ontario.